Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Not going to lie, I enjoyed my trip there so much that I’d consider going back…in the winter.
 Yep, that’s how great those Manitobans were at selling me on their beautiful province and capital city.

-Anyway, I’ll stop rambling now and let my photos and experiences in Winnipeg do the talking.
-From rocky trails to steamy saunas, here’s the lowdown on *actually awesome* things to do in Winnipeg, Manitoba!
+Anyway, I’ll stop rambling now and let my photos and experiences do the talking.
+Here’s the lowdown on actually awesome things to do in Winnipeg, Manitoba!

 Stroll the Riverside Trails